-Bring the medication to the Camp office on the first day of camp (Camp Olami) or turn your camper's medication in to a designated bus counselor at bus drop off site (Camp Butwin).
-The Director and health professional will review if the medical forms have been completed and the medication can be dispensed.
+Bring medication to the Camp office on the first day of camp (Camp Olami) or turn your camper's medication in to a designated bus counselor at bus drop off site (Camp Butwin) in original labeled packaging.

 Under no circumstances can we dispense medication of any type without a doctor's order signed by a parent and physician.
+The Director and Health Coordinator review medical forms before your child's first day.
+All forms including the Health History and Medication Administration Form are completed in your Parent Portal.